requirejs/requirejs/docs/download.md

 #### <a name="requirejs">require.js</a> [Minified](http://requirejs.org/docs/release/0.11.0/minified/require.js) | [With Comments](http://requirejs.org/docs/release/0.11.0/comments/require.js)

-All you need to start using require.js.
-Does not include i18n, text, JSONP plugins or rhino support.
+All you need to start using require.js in the browser.
+Does not include i18n, text, JSONP plugins or Node/Rhino support.

 #### <a name="requirejsplugins">require.js with plugins</a> [Minified](http://requirejs.org/docs/release/0.11.0/minified/allplugins-require.js) | [With Comments](http://requirejs.org/docs/release/0.11.0/comments/allplugins-require.js)

-require.js with the i18n, text and JSONP plugins included.
+require.js for use in the browser with the i18n, text and JSONP plugins included.

 #### <a name="requirejstransportD">require.js with Transport D and plugins</a> [Minified](http://requirejs.org/docs/release/0.11.0/minified/transportD-require.js) | [With Comments](http://requirejs.org/docs/release/0.11.0/comments/transportD-require.js)

-require.js with require.define support for [Transport D from CommonJS](http://wiki.commonjs.org/wiki/Modules/Transport/D), and i18n, text and JSONP plugins included.
+require.js for use in the browser with require.define support for [Transport D from CommonJS](http://wiki.commonjs.org/wiki/Modules/Transport/D), and i18n, text and JSONP plugins included.

 #### <a name="jqueryrequirejs">jQuery 1.4.2 with require()</a> [Minified](http://requirejs.org/docs/release/0.11.0/minified/require-jquery-1.4.2.js) | [With Comments](http://requirejs.org/docs/release/0.11.0/comments/require-jquery-1.4.2.js)